jlu5/SupyPlugins/RelayNext/README.md

 ### Removing/clearing relays

-Once a relay is created, you can remove the relays (or channels within them) using the `remove` command.
+You can remove relays (or channels within them) using the `remove` command.
 There is also a `clear` command which clears all relays.

 To remove channels from an existing relay: